Roasted chana dal chutney recipe with step by step photos – quick chutney recipe for idli, dosa, medu vada or uttapam made with roasted chana dal.

-roasted chana dal or bengal gram is also called as daria dal or bhuna chana dal or dalia. not to be confused with dalia which is broken wheat.
+Roasted chana dal or bengal gram is also called as daria dal or bhuna chana dal or dalia.
+Not to be confused with dalia which is broken wheat.

-the recipe does use some fresh coconut, but the amount of chana dal is more than coconut. in the absence of fresh coconut, you can easily add desiccated coconut. tempering in this recipe is also optional and you can just skip it. the recipe is a quick one and gets done within 15 minutes, if you have grated coconut handy.
+The recipe does use some fresh coconut, but the amount of chana dal is more than coconut.
+In the absence of fresh coconut, you can easily add desiccated coconut.
+Tempering in this recipe is also optional and you can just skip it. the recipe is a quick one and gets done within 15 minutes, if you have grated coconut handy.

-this roasted chana dal chutney goes very well with any south indian tiffin snack.
+This roasted chana dal chutney goes very well with any South Indian tiffin snack.

-roasted chana dal chutney recipe below:
+chana dal chutney

 - 5 tablespoon roasted chana dal (bengal gram or daria dal or bhuna chana dal)

 - 2 tablespoon grated coconut or desiccated coconut

 - 2 to 3 green chilies or 1 to 1.5 teaspoon chopped green chilies